IPNetworkingLab/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 underlying IP multicast tree.
 The server uses the FC_ANNOUNCE frame to advertise the identifier of the multicast tree that the receivers can join.

-The Flexicast QUIC packets that are sent over the flexicast flow must be encrypted and authenticated.
-However, these packets cannot be encrypted using the TLS keys derived during the QUIC connection establishment since each unicast path has its own set of TLS keys.
+The Flexicast QUIC packets that are sent over the flexicast flow are be encrypted and authenticated.
+However, these packets are not encrypted using the TLS keys derived during the QUIC connection establishment since they are unique to the receiver.
 To secure the transmission of Flexicast QUIC packets along the flexicast flow, the source generates an independent set of security keys and shares them using the FC_KEY frame (see {{fc-key-frame}}) to all receivers over the unicast path.
 Since this frame is sent over the unicast paths, it is authenticated